Drowning (Crazy Town song)

-"Drowning" is the first single from Crazy Town's second album, Darkhorse, and fifth released single in total.
-The song was written by Crazy Town and peaked at No. 24 on the Billboard Modern Rock Tracks and No. 50 in the UK.
+"Drowning" is the first single from Crazy Town's second album, Darkhorse.
+The song was written by Crazy Town and peaked to No. 24 on Billboard's American Modern Rock Tracks and Mainstream Rock Tracks charts, No. 45 on Billboard's German Hits of the World Hot Movers Singles chart, and No. 50 in the UK.

 Music video

 The music video was directed by The Malloys.
 It features Crazy Town playing in an industrial area intercut with footage showing a story unfold.
 A young man befriends a girl at a lookout before she is dragged off by an aggressive male.
 Later the young man sees the girl at a party, and walks off with her alone.
 As he kisses her on the cheek, the aggressive male and his friends approach and beat the man whilst the girl protests.
 Distraught, the young man returns to the party, where he explains what happened to his friends.
 His friends get in a car and start searching for the attackers, eventually finding them at a restaurant.
 The attackers flee, and his friends chase them down one by one and beat them.
 The video ends with the distressed young man repeatedly punching something.
 When the camera angle changes it is shown that he has been on his knees punching at the ground; his friends are then seen helping him up.